Enabling and Scaling up Market Adoption of Nature-related Financial Disclosures

 State of implementation/results

-At the time of launch, TNFD also published a "Getting Started" guide created in collaboration with 9 partners: Business for Nature, Capitals Coalition, CDP, the Finance for Biodiversity (FfB) Foundation, the Principles for Responsible Investment (PRI), UN Environment Program - Finance Initiative (UNEP FI), UN Global Compact, World Business Council for Sustainable Development (WBCSD) and the World Economic Forum (WEF).
+- At the time of the release, the TNFD also introduced a "Getting Started" guide, developed in collaboration with 9 partner organizations: Business for Nature, Capitals Coalition, CDP, the Finance for Biodiversity (FfB) Foundation, the Principles for Responsible Investment (PRI), the UN Environment Programme Finance Initiative (UNEP FI), the UN Global Compact, the World Business Council for Sustainable Development (WBCSD), and the World Economic Forum (WEF).

-Additional guidance and a catalog of tools to support companies in implementing the recommendations have been made available on the new TNFD website.
+- Further guides and a catalog of tools to help businesses implement the recommendations were made available on the new TNFD website.

 Latest Update: